ilyasergey/YSC2229/source/index.rst

 2. (Optional) `Algorithms, 4th edition
    <https://algs4.cs.princeton.edu/home/>`_
    by Robert Sedgewick and Kevin Wayne.
-   `This book is has some good in-depth examples of basic algorithms.`
+   `This book has some great in-depth examples of basic algorithms.`

 ..
    Indices and tables